s-manguy/projects/RWD/fcc-01-tribute-page/README.md

 **User Story #9:** The img element should be centered within its parent element.

-# My working way
+# The way I work
 * Choose a personnality who is neither a religious nor a political nor a showbiz celebrity : ***Antoine Parmentier***.
 * Search Tribute Pages to get inspiration.
 * Search information and pictures about the chosen celebrity.
 * Select pieces of information.
 * Work on the text.
 * Design the Tribute Page using pen and paper and then Figma.
-* Code the Tribute Page.
+* Code the Tribute Page in HTML and CSS.